Inklay/Layton-PC/README.md

 ## Building

 You need to use C++17 or later to, build this project.

-The only dependencies needed for now are SDL3 (I'm specifically using SDL3-3.4.2) and SDL3_Image (3.4.2) You will also need ffmpeg in a bin folder next to the game's executable
+The only dependencies needed for now are SDL3 (I'm specifically using SDL3-3.4.2) and SDL3_Image (3.4.2) and some FFmpeg libs

+You'll also need to put the corresponding files in the bin/ folder (for now i've only added binaries and libs for Windows x64, i'll add more later)

 ## Thanks and credits: